d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 d2l.matmul(d2l.concat((X, H), 1), d2l.concat((W_xh, W_hh), 0))
 ```

-## RNN-based Character-Level Language Models
+## RNN-Based Character-Level Language Models

 Recall that for language modeling in :numref:`sec_language-model`,
 we aim to predict the next token based on
-the current and past tokens,
+the current and past tokens;
 thus we shift the original sequence by one token
 as the targets (labels).
 :citet:`Bengio.Ducharme.Vincent.ea.2003` first proposed